qmichelix/Architecture_Logisim/README.md

 # Architecture_Logisim
 Architecture project made in college with Logisim

-- I did it alone.
+- I made it alone.